AbdullahOztoprak/AbdullahOztoprak/experience/siemens-internship.md

 - My team made me feel like a real contributor from day one.
 - Knowledge flowed freely—everyone encouraged questions and new ideas.
 - I saw how Siemens blends deep technical expertise with open minded collaboration and mentorship.
-- The culture is all about innovation, discipline, and support.
+- The culture is all about innovation, discipline and support.

 ---

 ### 🚩 What This Internship Means to Me

-This was far more than a technical lesson—it was my launchpad into the business and culture of technology.
+This was way more than just a technical experience—it was my real introduction to working in tech.
-I left Siemens not just with a toolkit of IT and DevOps skills, but with the spirit and confidence to face new challenges, and the real desire to be part of this team again in the future.
+I left Siemens with new IT and DevOps skills, a whole lot more confidence and genuine excitement to return and work with this team again someday.

 ---